mwgg/UtaBot/README.md

 If the returned value should be sent to a different channel, than the command came from, the return value must be an array and must contain an element `chan` with the name of the channel.

 If the response should instead go to the server directly, the array return must contain an element `server` with any value.

+Misc.php contains a method `analyze`, which checks every message received from active channels.
+At the moment, this method checks if a message contains URLs and loads their page titles, and may be extended to check for other things and append responses to the `$result` array.